Damian Naglak

 CEO of Appliscale | AI in AdTech Expert | LP & Angel Investor in AdTech/GameTech

-1 day ago in After-Cannes thoughts vol.2: container > agent
+1 week ago in After-Cannes thoughts vol.2: container > agent

 Agents, agents, agents, AI - everyone on the main stages talked about it but the most valuable, concrete discussions we had this week weren't about futuristic AI.
 IMO in the private meetings with top players there was one hot topic (hotter than 31°C in the shade): Containerized Bidders.
 Yes, less sexy and shiny let's face it - buzzwords don't pay your cloud bills.